Common Symptoms of Neuropathy in

 Cancer can creep into nerves, causing damage.
 Surrounding cancerous tissue can grow and pinch compress nerves, causing damage.
 Toxicity of chemotherapy can cause neuropathy.
 As many as 30 to 40% of of people with cancer develop neuropathy symptoms and pain, and it is the main reason people electively stop chemotherapy.

 Autoimmune diseases, where the body attacks itself, can lead to nerve damage.
-When tissues damaged by autoimmune diseases, such as joints, organs and connective tissues, become inflamed, the nerves around these areas may become compressed or pinched.
+When tissues damaged by autoimmune diseases, such as joints, organs, and connective tissues, become inflamed, the nerves around these areas may become compressed or pinched.

 Kidney disease causes an excess of toxic substances in the blood that damages nerves.

 Infections of virus and bacteria that can attack nerve tissue includes shingles, Epstein-Bar, West Nile (spread by mosquitoes), herpes, and cytomegalovirus.
 These can severally damage sensory nerves, causing sharp, electric pain.
-Lyme disease, the tick-born infection, causes extensive nerve peripheral nerve damage.
+Lyme disease, the tick-borne infection, causes extensive nerve peripheral nerve damage.